Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 ### Password Spraying

 A brute-force password attack tries to find a user password using all combinations or a list from a dictionary.
-Password spraying instead just tries one or 2 popular passwords on all user accounts.
+Password spraying instead just tries 1 or 2 popular passwords on all user accounts.
 It avoids account lockout, and is more efficient to detect weak passwords if we know many usernames.

 ### Broken Authentication